Polem4rch/transit-resident-agent/paper.md

   "origin_hash": "<sha256 of stable fields>"
 }

 The agent's actual state is carried inside the checksum field — a field name chosen to resemble a routine integrity value to a casual observer.
+The instruction field travels inside the packet alongside the state, meaning the attacker's directives are never stored anywhere and are only visible to someone actively decoding base64 UDP payloads in real time.

 ### 4.3 Integrity Verification